 I used the well-known ADDIE and Design Thinking models.
 I drew from the works of Rand Spiro (cognitive flexibility theory), Roger Schank (problem-based scenarios), and the Don Kirkpatrick model of learning.

-Click Here to View ADDIE ExampleThe following design systems were created for the look and feel of the RouterSim website and products.
+Click Here to View ADDIE ExampleThe following design systems were created for Websites, eCommerce products and MeliWorl AI.
 Click on the corresponding button next to the title to view the related pdf file.

 About Me